h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_2_12_explanation.md

 ### Mathematical Properties
 - The least squares regression line always passes through the point $(\bar{x}, \bar{y})$.
-- The slope β₁ represents the average change in the dependent variable (y) for each unit change in the independent variable (x).
+- The slope $\beta_1$ represents the average change in the dependent variable (y) for each unit change in the independent variable (x).
-- The intercept β₀ represents the predicted value of y when x = 0.
+- The intercept $\beta_0$ represents the predicted value of $y$ when $x = 0$.
-- In this special case, the intercept is exactly 0, which means our regression line passes through the origin (0, 0).
+- In this special case, the intercept is exactly 0, which means our regression line passes through the origin $(0, 0)$.

 ### Pattern Recognition
-- The data points in this problem follow a perfect linear pattern (y = 2x), which is why our regression line fits the data perfectly.
+- The data points in this problem follow a perfect linear pattern ($y = 2x$), which is why our regression line fits the data perfectly.
 - In real-world data, such perfect patterns are rare, and there would typically be some residual error.

 ### Conceptual Understanding